odanby/preonboarding-projects/tabithasworld/tabitha/planning.md

         - All registration fields need to be completed to register
         - Confirmation of password and password MUST match
         - Confirmation of email and email MUST match
+        - Users need to select their state and city
 - Check in
     - Users can tell Tabitha's World how they are feeling today and the website will respond with an appropriate response
     - The check in should generate the corresponding user's first name during this check-in